Southeast Zone

 CAMPBELL RESERVOIR: redband trout, largemouth bass, white and black crappie, bluegill

-The reservoir remains frozen.
-Access likely blocked due to snow.
-Ice fishing not recommended.
-This is not an ice fishing destination.
-Water temperatures will be very cold for warmwater fish.
-BLM, ODFW, and BOR stocked a total of 431 crappie in April 2024 ranging in size from 8 to 14 inches.
+Campbell Reservoir is open water and filling.
+Water temperatures will be cold for warmwater fish but should improve quickly with warmer weather in the near future.
+BLM, ODFW and BOR stocked a total of 431 crappie in April 2024 ranging in size from 8-14 inches.

 CHERRY CREEK: brook trout and redband trout